 This article describes how to implement Fraud Prevention in your application using a backend API approach.
-Initially, you need to install and initialize the relevant Mosaic's SDK (for Web, Android, or iOS) in order to collect and stream telemetry data to Mosaic.
+Initially, you need to install and initialize the relevant Mosaic's SDK (for Web, Android, iOS, React Native, Flutter, or Cordova) in order to collect and stream telemetry data to Mosaic.
 The backend API then processes this data and responds accordingly, reporting specific user actions to Mosaic and fetching risk assessment recommendations for those actions.

 Backend integration is a recommended integration for production environments.
 Learn more about integration options: Client-side integration vs Backend integration.